oasci/pitt-biosc1630-2023f/book/assignments/paper/guidelines.md

 ## Style

+Your paper should cater to the [intermediate audience](presentation:audience:intermediate).

 Everyone has their own preferred style of writing.
 While many things are subject to taste, there are still some suggested guidelines one should follow when possible.